This-Is-Prince/agent-other-sdks/README.md

 Each plugin may require additional parameters in your API request:

 ### ERC20 Tokens
 No additional parameters required.
-Supports USDC, PEPE, and WETH by default.
+Supports various tokens on Base, Polygon, and BNB Chain.

 ### Uniswap
 ```json